CMZCODE/GamePadSampleUnity/README.md

 ShieldControls                                             dcoombes Feb 2014
 ==============
-This Unity 4.3.4 project supports multiple gamepads on both PC and Android.
+This Unity 4.3.4 project supports multiple Gamepads on both PC and Android.
 It maps the Gamepad data to an internal data structure making cross platform development between PC and Android simpler.
 It supports upto 4 connected Gamepads.